Refinance activity slides again

 How to secure the lowest refinance rate

-Just keep in mind that a lender may not automatically offer you the lowest interest rate available.
-That usually requires a little bit of effort on your part.
+Just keep in mind that a lender may not automatically offer the lowest interest rate available.
+That usually requires a little bit of effort on from the borrower.

 A good first step is to check your credit score, which you can easily do for free.
-The lowest mortgage rates tend to be given to borrowers with the highest scores.
+The lowest mortgage rates tend to go to borrowers with the highest scores.

 When you're ready to move forward with a refinance, check mortgage rates from at least five lenders to find the best loan available in your area and for a borrower with your credit profile.